rudecs/openvcloud/docs/Installation/4-SetupOfOVS.md

 ## Setup of Open vStorage

+For an introduction to Open vStorage you might first want to read the [Open vStorage documentation](https://openvstorage.gitbooks.io/administration/content/Openvstorage/).

-On `ovc_git` there is a script which will install everything needed on nodes for Open vStorage.
+On **ovc_git** there is a script which will install all Open vStorage (OVS) components.

-After having run the `pre-install.sh` script, go to the directory which contains your environment repository (example):
+After having run the **pre-install.sh** script, go to the directory which contains your environment repository (example):

 ```bash
 cd /opt/code/github/openvcloudEnvironments/be-dev-1/